hmz777/ClinicManager/README.md

-# ClinicProject
+# Clinic Management Dashboard (Work in progress)
-A Simple clinic management app.
-(Work in progress)
+A clinic management dashboard app that can be controlled through custom data attributes to define how the app will behave and handle different scenarios.
+Backed by OData and .NET6.